David Higham Agency

 ~Brian

-David Higham Agency was established in 1935.
-It represents commercial and literary fiction and nonfiction, in all media and languages, and are a leading agency for children’s authors and illustrators.
+fiction and nonfiction, in all media and languages, and are a leading agency

-The agency also has a Film, TV & Theatre department for writers originating and scripting material for stage, screen and new media, as well as selling screen and stage rights to the books we handle.
+screen and new media, as well as selling screen and stage rights to the books

-Like everyone else, they want to find more diverse authors.
+Like everyone else, they want to find

-David Higham Agency has thirteen literary agents, ten of whom are open to new clients, including Christabel McKinley, who was recently promoted from assistant to agent.
-Like all new agents, she needs authors.
+literary agents, ten of whom are open to new clients, including Christabel

 Christabel McKinley joined David Higham Associates in 2018, having previously worked in translation rights and at a scouting agency.
 She graduated with a degree in Russian and English Literature from Trinity College Dublin, after which she spent a year teaching English in South Korea.

-Christabel assists Caroline Walsh and is also building a list of children’s authors and illustrators, from picture books to Young Adult fiction.
+also building a list of children’s authors and illustrators, from picture books

 Query Christabel at: childrenssubmissions@davidhigham.co.uk

-Include your name and book title in the subject header; address your chosen agent in the first line of the email {eg: Dear Ms Christabel McKinley}; for young fiction and novels attach the first 3 chapters and a synopsis {max 2 pages}.
-For picture books, attach the full manuscript(s); send a maximum of three texts.
-Attachments must be Word documents or PDFs.
+chosen agent in the first line of the email {eg: Dear Ms Christabel McKinley}; for young fiction and novels attach the first

-Other agents at David Higham Agency accepting submissions:
+agents at David Higham Agency accepting submissions:

 Veronique Baxter, Agent and Director.
-She is looking for literary fiction, fiction with a speculative edgehistorical fiction that surprises and upmarket crime and thrillers.
+She is looking for literary fiction, fiction with a speculative edge, historical fiction that surprises and upmarket crime and thrillers.

-In non-fiction, she is particularly drawn to feminism, history, current affairs, memoir and narrative non-fiction.
+particularly drawn to feminism, history, current affairs, memoir and narrative

-If you would like to submit your work to Veronique, please email: veroniquemanuscripts@davidhigham.co.uk
+submit your work to Veronique, please email: veroniquemanuscripts@davidhigham.co.uk

-Include a covering letter, a synopsis, and the first three chapters of your book.
-Full submission guidelines here.
+a synopsis, and the first three chapters of your book.
+Full submission

 Nicola Chang rrepresents writers of fiction and nonfiction as well as a small list of poets.
 She primarily represents literary fiction and general and narrative non-fiction and is looking to take on and develop writers who are working across these genres, including poets who are also working in prose.